Veams/generator-veams/generators/app/templates/resources/templates/partials/modules/README.md

 1. Modules are interactive or functional elements.
 2. Modules contain blocks or components.
-3. Modules can NOT contain any content for itself.
+3. A Module can NOT contain any content for itself.

 ## Examples